Schoenberg correspondence for multifaced independence: Convolution exponentials and the Lachs functor

 for all $\varphi_1,\varphi_2$ and all $a_1,a_2\in\operatorname{dom}\varphi_1, b_1,b_2\in\operatorname{dom}\varphi_2$.
 Therefore, a linear map $\sigma$ with

 (``$\cdot$'' the multiplication of the symmetric tensor algebra) fulfills Equation~\eqref{eq:Lachs-functor} when evaluated at $a_1b_1a_2b_2\in \operatorname{dom}\varphi_1 \sqcup \operatorname{dom}\varphi_2$.
-By the universal coefficient theorem, this scheme works for all functionals $\varphi_1,\varphi_2$ and all elements of $\operatorname{dom}\varphi_1 \sqcup \operatorname{dom}\varphi_2$ and leads to Theorem \ref{th:Lachs-functor}.
-One can also go the other way round, i.e., the natural transformation of the Lachs functor determines a ``polynomial form'' of the corresponding universal product via Equation~\eqref{eq:Lachs-functor} and thus implies the universal coefficient theorem. \end{remark}
+By the central structural theorem, this scheme works for all functionals $\varphi_1,\varphi_2$ and all elements of $\operatorname{dom}\varphi_1 \sqcup \operatorname{dom}\varphi_2$ and leads to Theorem \ref{th:Lachs-functor}.
+One can also go the other way round, i.e., the natural transformation of the Lachs functor determines a ``polynomial form'' of the corresponding universal product via Equation~\eqref{eq:Lachs-functor} and thus implies the central structural theorem. \end{remark}